Be honest. How frequently do you eat breakfast?

 - Crack the egg into the mug with the spinach and add the milk, cheese, bacon (if using), and salt and pepper.
 Mix until thoroughly combined.

-- Cover with a paper towel and microwave on high for 3 minutes, or until fully cooked.
+- Cover with a paper towel and microwave on high for 3 minutes (see note on timing below), or until fully cooked.